nicola02nb/BetterDiscord-Stuff/Plugins/AutoSwitchStatus/README.md

 ## ⚠️ WARNING:

-If you spam status changes you'll be blocked temporarly from doing calls to Discord API([Exceeded User Rate Limit](https://discord.com/developers/docs/topics/rate-limits)) and your status will not change for a while.
+If you spam status changes you might be blocked temporarly(plugin already prevents that) from doing calls to Discord API([Exceeded User Rate Limit](https://discord.com/developers/docs/topics/rate-limits)) and your status will not change for a while.

 ## Features: